vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

 Due to the extreme workload expected for all positions, the use of the OzStrips plugin for managing aerodrome positions is **mandatory**.
 Controllers should familiarise themselves with the plugin and the VATPAC [recommended workflow](../../../../client/towerstrips/#recommended-workflow).

 ## Airways Clearance Delivery (ACD)
+### Route Restrictions
+Due to the limited capacity of NZAA, pilots must obtain a booking to fly from YSSY to NZAA.
+Any aircraft without a booking **will not** be issued with a clearance to NZAA and should instead disconnect and refile a flight plan to NZOH (the designated event alternate aerodrome).

+**SY-C_DEL** should identify any aircraft who have planned to NZAA without a booking and send the following **private message** via vatSys:

+!!! phraseology "Private Message"
+    *Event bookings are required for all flights to NZAA.
+You do not have a valid booking.
+Clearance not available until after time 0000Z.
+Amended destination NZOH is available without additional delay if you'd like to refile.
+Please file route: DCT CAWLY M636 SASRO GULUT DCT*

 ### Flight Plan Compliance
 Ensure **all flight plans** are checked for compliance with the approved WF Route: